ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 let var=12 + 7
 ```

-Here the `let` command receives three expressions after word splitting.
+Here Bash applies word splitting.
+It produces three expressions that the `let` built-in receives on input.
 These are the expressions:

 * var=12
 * +
 * 7

-When calculating the second one, `let` reports about an error.
-The plus means an arithmetic addition.
-It requires two operands.
-But in our case, there are no operands at all.
+When calculating the second expression, `let` reports the error.
+The plus sign means the arithmetic addition.
+The addition requires two operands.
+There are no operands at all in our case.

-Suppose that you pass correct expressions to the `let` command.
-Then the command evaluates them one by one.
+If you pass several correct expressions to the `let` built-in, it evaluates them one by one.
 Here are the examples:
 {line-numbers: true, format: Bash}
 ```
 let a=1+1 b=5+1